cjbbb/IDGC-implementation/README.md

-# IDGC: Interpretable Deep Graph-level Clustering
+# IDGC: Interpretable Deep Graph Clustering

-This repository contains the implementation of **IDGC (Interpretable Deep Graph-level Clustering)**, a novel approach for interpretable and efficient graph clustering.
+This repository contains the implementation of **IDGC (Interpretable Deep Graph Clustering)**, a novel approach for interpretable and efficient graph clustering.
 Our work has been accepted for presentation at **ICPR 2024 (International Conference on Pattern Recognition)**.

 ## Overview